-- (2) The term paper will be approximately 20 pages long, on a topic approved by the instructor, and will be completed in four phases: - (a) a topic and outline, worth 5 percent of the final grade, (b) an annotated bibliography, worth 5 percent of the final grade, - (c) a first draft (both hardcopy and electronic: MS Word, Word Perfect, or .pdf), and - (d) a final draft (also both hardcopy and electronic: MS Word, Word Perfect, or .pdf).
 The hardcopy of the first draft must be submitted and approved (stamped) by the writing center.
-Students will be given the option of accepting the grade on the first draft, or revising the first draft and handing in a final draft by December 1.
-If no revised draft is handed in by December 1, the first draft becomes the final draft.
-The term paper will count as 30 percent of the final completed paper).
+Students will be given the option of accepting the grade on the first draft, or revising the first draft and handing in a final draft by May 7.
+If no revised draft is handed in by May 7, the first draft becomes the final draft.
+The term paper will count as 30 percent of the final grade (5 percent for the outline, 5 percent for the bibliography, and 20 percent for the completed paper).
 Details on term paper format will be presented in a separate handout.
+Failure to deliver a completed final draft of the term paper by the date of the final exam will result in an F for the course.